gonodono/glancet/README.md

 }
 ```

-Both of the compat composables use the same `rememberLazyCompatState` function
+Both of the compat composables use the same `rememberScrollableLazyState` function
 and state type.

-Complete examples can be found in the `demo` module's [`LazyCompatWidgets`
+Complete examples can be found in the `demo` module's [`ScrollableLazyWidgets`
 file][lazy-compat].

 <br />